 At Prendergast, we promote a love for mathematics.
 We have high expectations of learning and behaviour and regularly celebrate achievement, collaboration and effort.

-Some children can feel afraid of maths and can become demotivated from quite a young age.
-However, here at Prendergast, we strive to bring our learning to life so that pupils develop mathematical fluency, reasoning and problem solving skills.
+Some children can find maths challenging and can become demotivated from quite a young age.
+However, here at Prendergast, we strive to bring our learning to life so that pupils develop mathematical fluency, reasoning and problem-solving skills.

 How do we teach maths?

 - Set work is challenging, inspiring and motivating, helping children to develop a positive and enthusiastic attitude towards maths.